Conservation of Mass

 Also known as: law of conservation of mass

-A fundamental law stating that in any chemical reaction, the total mass of all reactants exactly equals the total mass of all products, because atoms are rearranged but never created or destroyed.
+A fundamental law stating that in any chemical reaction, the total mass of all reactants exactly equals the total mass of all products, because atoms.
 This law is the foundation of all quantitative chemistry.

 Matter can't vanish or appear from nothing.
 What goes in equals what comes out.